VIC.GOV.AU | Policy and Advisory Library

 Summary

-- This policy and the Rules provide direction for school staff who are travelling and travel approvers about the guiding principles and practical requirements for travel.
+• This policy and its procedures provide direction for school-based staff who are travelling and travel approvers on the guiding principles and practical requirements for travel.

-- While this policy does not apply to students who are travelling, it does apply to personnel accompanying the students.
-For information about student travel refer to Excursions.
+• While this policy does not apply to students who are travelling, it does apply to school-based staff accompanying students.
+For information about student travel, refer to the Excursions policy.

 Details